Blossom Films

 Blossom Films is a production company founded by American-born Australian actress Nicole Kidman in 2010.
 The first production by the company was the film Rabbit Hole, based on the play of the same name by David Lindsay-Abaire.
+Their logo features a blossom tree growing.

 History

 In 2010, Kidman launched the production company Blossom Films together with Per Saari.
 The first project was Rabbit Hole starring Nicole Kidman, Dianne Wiest and Aaron Eckhart, followed by Monte Carlo starring Selena Gomez and Leighton Meester.
 The company also produced a film adaption of The Family Fang starring Jason Bateman and Kidman.

 In June 2018, Blossom films signed a first-look deal with Amazon Studios for features, television series and digital content.
 Under the pact, Amazon and Kidman's Blossom Films will develop original series that will be available exclusively on Amazon Prime Video, as well as movies for theatrical release.

+In May 2019, Hulu gave a straight-to-series order to the adaptation of Nine Perfect Strangers by Liane Moriarty, and it aired in 2021.

 Upcoming projects

-In May 2019, Hulu gave a straight-to-series order to the adaptation of Nine Perfect Strangers by Liane Moriarty, set to premiere in 2020.
-In July 2019, it was announced that WarerMedia’s streaming service is developing a drama series titled Crime Farm with Kidman attached to executive produce under Blossom Films.
+In July 2019, it was announced that WarnerMedia’s streaming service is developing a drama series titled Crime Farm with Kidman attached to executive produce under Blossom Films.